dgroomes/stackoverflow-look-back/README.md

   is not following its question.
     * (Answer: yes the "questionId" is a non-normal field and needed be included in the toJSON) Is there a defect where the question ID field is null on answers?
 For example, answer 37943159 has a null question ID.
       Why?
 This is a problem for the sort order.
+* DONE Change the project name.
+Drop the "static" name and replace it with "extractor", or "viewer" or something like that.
+* DONE Defect.
+If you click the extension button more than once, it is problematic because it runs the content scripts every time, which mean multiple window listeners are added because of `content-script-messaging-proxy.js`.
+    * DONE When the popup is opened multiple times, the content scripts must skip the "load source" and "initialize RPC proxy" work.
+Use a flag on the `window` to keep track of the state.
+    * DONE There is some other issue where if you execute "Scrape votes" multiple times, it just grows.
+Some old objects stay around.
+So when you execute it a second time, it kicks off two scrapers.
+And when you execute a third time, it kicks off three!
+* DONE Convert everything to TypeScript
+    * DONE Convert the `init.js` files to TypeScript
+    * DONE Convert `rpc-backend.js` to TypeScript
+    * DONE Convert all of the RPC framework to TypeScript
+    * DONE Convert web page stuff to TypeScript
+* OBSOLETE (now that TypeScript is in the picture, it is a strong counter force to this problem) This project has ballooned and I could really use some ESLint or something to do the undifferentiated heavy lifting of finding basic problems.
+For example, I changed the signature of the RPC client, and it's pretty easy to miss a call site and update the args.

 ## Notes